personalscience/taster/README.md

 # Taster

-This is a front end to the R Package [psiCGM](https://github.com/personalscience/psi-shiny-cgm)
+This is a Golem-based implementation of an R Shiny app to view, explore, and analyze CGM glucose results obtained from [Tastermonial](https://tastermonial.com) users.

 ## Requirements

 To host on `shinyapps.io` you will first need to create an account.
 I recommend using your Github account credentials.
 Once you have enabled your `shinyapps` account, follow the instructions to get your "token" and "secret".

+## Using Config.yml (deprecated in this version)

 This directory needs a `config.yml` file to deploy on <https://shinyapps.io>.
 Be sure to fill in all the values below correctly: